On geometric relativistic foundations of matter field equations and plane wave solutions: Geometric Relativistic Foundations

 In this system of field equations it is possible to separate torsion and because the field equation for the torsion coupling to the spin is algebraic then we can substitute torsion with the spin written in terms of the matter field to get

 and

 along with

-where the field equations for the curvature coupling to the energy are equal to the field equations for the curvature coupling to the energy in the torsionless case and the field equations for the gauge field coupling to the current are equal to the field equations for the gauge field coupling to the current in the torsionless case but the field equations for the matter field are equivalent to the equations for the matter field in the torsionless case with additional potentials that are given by specific fields constructed in terms of the matter fields themselves.
+where the field equations for the curvature-energy coupling are equal to the field equations for the curvature-energy coupling we would have had in the torsionless case and the field equations for the gauge-current coupling are equal to the field equations for the gauge-current coupling we have in the torsionless case but the field equations for the matter field are equivalent to the equations for the matter field in the torsionless case plus torsional potentials, which are given by specific fields that are constructed in terms of the matter fields themselves.

-In the following we shall study this system of field equations; and among all field equations we shall focus our attention on the matter field equation so to study its properties: eventually this equation will be solved to get some of its special solutions in the form of plane waves so to investigate which properties they display and to see what consequences these properties have.